noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 The following invariants must always hold in the final implementation:

-Denomination
+4.1 Denomination

-PoSSReserveDenom is always "unur" (the base NUR unit).
+PoSSReserveDenom is always "unur" (base NUR unit).

-Supply cap preservation
+4.2 Supply cap preservation

 PoSS never mints above the global cap set at genesis:

 TotalSupply <= 299,792,458 NUR at all times.

-Daily counters
+4.3 Daily counters

 Participant daily signals and curator daily validations must be:

 correctly updated,

-correctly reset or rotated at the epoch boundary,
+correctly reset or rotated at epoch boundary,

 consistently enforced.

-Structural reward split
+4.4 Structural reward split

 Reward split is hard-anchored: